emmt/LazyAlgebra.jl/doc/mappings.md

 end
 ```

-Note that arrays must be *dense* so that linear indexing is efficient.
-For the
+Note that, in our example, arrays are restricted to be *dense* so that linear
-sake of clarity, there above code is intended to be correct altough there are
+indexing is efficient.
+For the sake of clarity, the above code is intended to
-many possible optimizations.
+be correct although there are many possible optimizations.

 Also note the call to `vscale!(beta, y)` to properly initialize `y`.
 (Remember
 the convention that the contents of `y` is not used at all if `β = 0` so `y`